What should your next fitness goal be? Take the quiz.

 Should You Exercise When You’re Sick?

-While it’s not the easiest question to answer, experts agree that whether you should work out when sick or not really comes down to your specific symptoms.
+While it’s not the easiest question to answer, experts agree that whether or not you should work out when sick really comes down to your specific symptoms.
 For instance, dealing with a mild cough requires a different recovery compared to experiencing the flu, COVID-19, or other contagious diseases.

 “While exercise has numerous health benefits, it's essential to listen to your body,” says Shoshana Ungerleider, MD, a board-certified internal medicine physician at Crossover Health in San Francisco.
 “If you're feeling slightly under the weather but overall OK, light to moderate exercise might be permissible.
 However, if you're feeling genuinely unwell, it’s often best to give your body the rest it needs.”

-So, how do you know whether your specific illness warrants a rest day or permits a quick trip to the gym?
+So, how do you know whether your specific illness warrants a rest day or permits a quick workout?
 To answer that, we’ll first need to dig into when not to exercise when you’re sick.

-When Should You Avoid Working Out?
+When Should You Avoid Working Out If You’re Sick?

 As you’re staring at your workout clothes, you may wonder when it’s the wrong time to break a sweat.
 In some cases, your symptoms can serve as your body sending you “warning signs,” explains Sean Rockett, MD, a board-certified orthopedic surgeon and senior partner of Orthopedics New England in Natick, Massachusetts.

 • Fever: If you have a fever, working out can raise your internal body temperature even more, causing more harm, Dr. Ungerleider explains.
 (It’s also a myth that you can “sweat out” a fever.)
 Having a fever could also mean you’re sick with the flu, COVID-19, or another infectious disease, which can spread to others in your local gym or any other workout facility.
-Shaking, chills, and sweats also fall into the “warning signs” category outlined by Dr. Rockett.

 • Chest congestion, wheezing, or shortness of breath: All of these unpleasant feelings are considered “below the neck” symptoms, which can make it harder to breathe, according to Dr. Ungerleider.
 Because these aren’t symptoms you would experience during a typical workout, you should avoid exercising, as it’ll likely make things worse.